knowledge-summary/programming-book-summary/software-engineering-at-google.md

       Each island has its own ways of doing the same thing, and these might or might not conflict.
 - **Single point of failure (SPOF)**
   A bottleneck that occurs when critical information is available from only a single person.
 This is related to bus factor.  <br><br>
-  SPOFs can arise out of good intentions: it can be easy to fall into a habit of “Let me take care of that for you.”
-But this approach optimizes for short-term efficiency (“It’s faster for me to do it”) at the cost of poor long-term scalability (the team never learns how to do whatever it is that needs to be done).
+  SPOFs can arise out of good intentions: it can be easy to fall into a habit of "Let me take care of that for you."
+But this approach optimizes for short-term efficiency ("It's faster for me to do it") at the cost of poor long-term scalability (the team never learns how to do whatever it is that needs to be done).
 This mindset also tends to lead to all-or-nothing expertise.
 - **All-or-nothing expertise**
-  A group of people that is split between people who know “everything” and novices, with little middle ground.
+  A group of people that is split between people who know "everything" and novices, with little middle ground.
 This problem often reinforces itself if experts always do everything themselves and don’t take the time to develop new experts through mentoring or documentation.
 In this scenario, knowledge and responsibilities continue to accumulate on those who already have expertise, and new team members or novices are left to fend for themselves and ramp up more slowly.
 - Parroting
   Mimicry without understanding.
 This is typically characterized by mindlessly copying patterns or code without understanding their purpose, often under the assumption that said code is needed for unknown reasons.
 - Haunted graveyards